Canner/WrenAI/CONTRIBUTING.md

 ### Wren UI Service

-Wren UI is the front-end service of WrenAI.
+Wren UI is the client service of WrenAI.
 It is built with Next.js and TypeScript.
 To contribute to Wren UI, you can refer to the [WrenAI/wren-ui/README.md](https://github.com/Canner/WrenAI/blob/main/wren-ui/README.md) file for instructions on how to set up the development environment and run the development server.